Monica-Macharia/phase-1-Project-1/README.md

 // Some interactivity is required.
 This could be as simple as adding a "like" button or adding comments.
 These interactions do not need to persist after reloading the page.

 // Follow good coding practices.
-Keep your code DRY (Do not repeat yourself) by utilizing functions to abstract repetitive code.
+Keep your code DRY by utilizing functions to abstract repetitive code.

 ## Goals of the project
 // Access data from a public API using GET request and use it to update the DOM.